jvstyna/BackgroundReplacementApp/README.md

 The Application GUI looks like that:
 ![alt text](image.png)

-Click on the "Wczytaj obraz" to read image that you want to replace background in.
+Click on the `Wczytaj obraz` to read image that you want to replace background in.

 ![alt text](image-1.png)

 If the image is properly read it will display on the screen.
-Choose background to put from "Tło 1", "Tło 2", "Tło 3".
+Choose background to put from `Tło 1`, `Tło 2`, `Tło 3`.

 ![alt text](image-2.png)

-Save the new image in the directory you choose by clicking "Zapisz wynik".
+Save the new image in the directory you choose by clicking `Zapisz wynik`.